-Following best practices for faculty searches and hiring (see Appendix C), the hiring department will prepare a Personnel Vacancy Notice (PVN) and a brief, two or three sentence description suitable for advertising, for each authorized position.
+Following best practices for faculty searches and hiring (see Appendix B), the hiring department will prepare a Personnel Vacancy Notice (PVN) and a brief, two or three sentence description suitable for advertising, for each authorized position.

-- The PVN template is available through the Department of Human Resources.
-Please contact Faina Fradkin, HR Manager at ffradkin@jjay.cuny.edu or 212-237-8315.
-Faina will forward the appropriate PVN template. - PVN templates vary based on rank of position sought.
+- PVN templates are available through the Department of Human Resources.
+Please contact Faina Fradkin, HR Manager at ffradkin@jjay.cuny.edu or 212-237-8315 to request the appropriate template. - PVN templates vary based on rank of position sought.
 Once you receive the template, you will need to complete the following sections: Position Overview, Qualifications, and How to Apply.
 The other sections must remain as they appear in the template.
-For example, the PVN will include a standard section ABOUT JOHN JAY COLLEGE. - Chairs are welcome to work with the Dean of Faculty to draft, update and/or revise their PVNs and/or to request sample PVNs from prior searches. - The Position Overview section of the PVN should begin with a paragraph that gives department specific information and information about the position detailed enough to give candidates a clear sense of the position and the interests of the hiring department, including the following two statements (not italicized can omit research/publication agenda for lecturer lines) that will be standard for all PVNs:
+For example, the PVN will include a standard section ABOUT JOHN JAY COLLEGE and this should not be changed. - Chairs should work with Interim Dean of Faculty Crossman (acrossman@jjay.cuny.edu) to draft, update and/or revise their PVNs and/or to request sample PVNs from prior searches. - The Position Overview section of the PVN should begin with a paragraph that gives department specific information and information about the position detailed enough to give candidates a clear sense of the position and the interests of the hiring department.
+The following two statements (not italicized) are standard for all PVNs (can omit research/publication agenda for lecturer lines):